Impasto – The technique of laying on paint or pigment thickly so that it stands out from a surface

-In order to start, draw a simple outline of the silhouette of your chosen portrait:
+To start, draw a simple outline of the silhouette of your chosen portrait:

 Apply a thick layer of paint blobs covering the silhouette.
-It doesn't have to be neat just go for quantity of paint and stay within the outline to keep the correct shape.
+It doesn't have to be neat, just go for quantity of paint and stay within the outline to keep the correct shape.

 With your palette knife, smooth out the paint to meet the outline.

 Use your palette knife to push down areas that are sunken such as the eye sockets, under the nose, under the lip and around the edges and hairline of the face.